LeaChehouri/NLP-ENSAE-3A/README.md

 Chehouri Léa and Froment Théophile - 3A ENSAE.

-In this github, you can find a two-page summary in pdf format summarizing our approach, the dataset, and a notebook containing all the code performed, directly executable.
+In this github, you can find a two-page summary in pdf format summarizing our approach, and a notebook containing all the code performed, directly executable.

 You can also find the notebook on google colab with the link sent by the form.